 What You Should Be Recycling in South Africa

-The harsh reality is that we don’t have an endless supply of resources on earth.
-Many of the resources that we do have are non-renewable, meaning we should make better efforts to use sustainable energy resources.
-It also helps minimise landfill waste, which is important for wildlife conservation, as well as creating a circular economy.
+Many resources on earth are non-renewable, meaning we should make better efforts to use sustainable energy resources.
+It also helps minimise landfill waste, which is important for wildlife conservation and creating a circular economy.

 Metal